While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide the whole picture.

 The benefits of a redraw facility

-If you have a redraw facility and choose to make extra repayments towards your home loan, you can access those extra repayments if you need to later on.
+If you have a redraw facility and choose to make extra repayments on your home loan, you can access those extra repayments if you need to later on.

 Any repayments made on top of the minimum required are pooled in a fund that sits on top of your home loan balance, allowing you to withdraw from it any time you want.

-It's arguably a win-win, as you won't be charged interest for the extra money you've repaid, but you also haven't lost access to that money.
+It's arguably a win-win, as you won't be charged interest on the extra money you repaid, but you also haven't lost access to that money.
 Here's how it works:

 If your regular home loan repayments are $2,000 per month but you decide to pay $2,200 a month, the extra $200 a month will go to your redraw facility.
 If you consistently pay $200 extra each month for five years, you will have made $12,000 of extra repayments.